facebook/react-native-website/docs/viewpagerandroid.md

 A helper function to scroll to a specific page in the ViewPager.
 The transition between pages will be animated.

-* position - index of page that will been selected
+* position - index of page that will be selected

 | Type     | Required |
 | -------- | -------- |